solidusio-contrib/solidus_recently_viewed/README.markdown

     bundle install

-NOTE: There's no migrations required for this extension.
+NOTE: No migrations are required for this extension.
 You're done, move along now.